Nad1m-71/hangman670/README.md

 The outcome of this project is to learn and practise:

 - Python programming basics
-- Utilistaion of Object Oriented Programming to make a hangman game, working with classes and methods
+- Utilisation of Object Oriented Programming to make a hangman game, working with classes and methods
-- Handling user input and validating data
+- Handling user input, which is then validated.
 - Using control structures such as loops and conditionals

 ## Installation